ramiel/react-routerjs/README.md

 This is pretty much all you need to know to use RouterJS with React.
 Consider that RouterJS is thought to be framework agnostic and this is just one of the possible way to use it with React.
 If you find that this way is not the best for your project, or you want to implement a different coupling between React and RouterJS, you should create your own implementation: it's very fun!

-To do it, study carefully how RouterJS works and remember that the router has an handy method, `always` that let you attach some code and execute it for any route!
+To do it, study carefully how RouterJS works and remember that the router has an handy method, `router.always((context) => {})`, that let you attach some code and execute it for any route!
 Also, look at the implementation of this project to get some idea.